dbouwman/solution-plan/core-api.md

 The "Conversion" functions all return an array of `ITemplate` objects.
 This can then be directly used in the Deployment functions or persisted in a Solution item

 ![Conversion to Template Sequence Diagram](./diagrams/convert-to-template.png)

+## Unresolved Conversion Issues

+#### How to handle groups?
+**Problem**:
+ - Some items depend on groups.
+ - Some items will just want the group created
+ - Some items will expect the group _content_ to be included as dependencies of the solution

+**Currently**:
+During the conversion process, groupId's are returned in the `dependencies` array, leading to complexity all over the place

+**Instead**
+Couple options here, none of which seem "complete" yet...

+a) Dependencies array is made up of `IDependency` objects like `{id: '3ef', type: 'Web Map'}, {id: 'bc7', type:'Group}`.
+Keeps a single array, but does not communicate if we need to include the group content...

+b) Processor fetchs the group, returns an `IGroupTemplate`, and if it wants the group contents templated, it should fetch all the item ids for the items in the group, and return them in `.dependencies[]`.
+The `IGroupTemplate`

+c) original processor returns `dependencies` array, and a `groups` array filled with objects `{id: '3ef', includeItems: true}`

 ## Convert Group Content to Templates